mahmoodalisha/My-Social-media/README.md

   - Like posts.
   - Comment on posts.
   - Reply to comments and replies.
+  - Author of the comment or post can delete a comment.
+  - Author of the comment can edit his comment.
 - **Logout**: Securely log out of the application.